 There is a narrator who tells the audience everything that is happening in the cheese market.

 Important information about the cheese market in Woerden

-In 2018, the normal cheese markets are every Saturday morning from the 28th of April until the 25th of August.
+In 2019, the normal cheese markets in Woerden are every Saturday morning from the 4th of May until the 31st of August.
 It starts at 11:00 until 13:00 at Kerkplein (church square).

 How to get to Woerden cheese market from Amsterdam?